 Here are a few tips that I’ve found essential to creating a focused meeting.

-- Agree on a method for decision making.
+- Agree on a method for decision-making.
 It’s important for everyone in the group to understand their role in the discussion and any resulting decisions.
 Is the meeting intended to generate lots of ideas and then one person or a subset of the group will take it from there?
-If the group is to make a decision, does everyone need to agree with the decision or does majority rule?
+If the group is to make a decision, does everyone need to agree with the decision, or does the majority rule?
 Getting this clear on the front end will reduce confusion and frustration during the meeting.

 - Recap the result of each agenda item.
 Before jumping to the next item, clearly end the current one.
 Summarize the result of the discussion and ask the group to confirm you’ve got it right before moving on.
 This dramatically improves the satisfaction of participants because it is clear what is being accomplished.

 - Start on time; end on time.
 Doing so demonstrates respect for each person’s time.
 Everyone has other responsibilities and deadlines.
 Don’t waste their time waiting for the meeting to start and let them get back to their work in the timeframe agreed to.
 If you must, call another meeting to continue the conversation.

 Meetings are a useful organizational tool when well-thought-out and effectively managed.
 They can create higher-quality ideas and decisions.
 They build understanding and as a result, more effective teams.

 Which of these ideas will you try at your next meeting?